Table of Contents

 The Gibson ES-335 is an iconic semi-hollow body guitar that has been a favorite among musicians since its introduction in 1958.
 With a solid center block and a laminated maple top, back, and sides, it offers the best of both worlds.

 Combining the warmth and resonance of a hollow-body, with the sustain and reduced feedback of a solid-body electric guitar.

 Equipped with two humbucking pickups, the Gibson ES-335 provides a rich and versatile sound.
 This makes it an excellent choice for various music styles, including jazz, blues, and rock.

-Its unique double-cutaway body shape and distinctive f-holes not only add to its visual appeal, but also contribute to its outstanding playability and tonal range.
+Its double-cutaway body shape and special f-holes not only add to its visual appeal, but also contribute to its outstanding playability and tonal range.

 I hope this article has shed some light on this versatile instrument.
 If you have never played one, it’s worth it to try one out next time you are at your favorite music store.

 Can archtop guitars be used for other music genres besides jazz?